colinh80/portfolio/README.md

 # Colin Hicks | Data Science Portfolio

 This portfolio contains four projects displaying my abilities in R, Python, SQL and  Tableau.
 I also contain skills in Excel and am proficient in design tools from the Adobe Creative Cloud.
-I'm currently looking for employment to furthering my skills in the Data Science feild.
+I'm currently looking for employment to further my skills in the Data Science feild.

 ### [Predictive Modeling in R](https://github.com/colinjhicks/water_potability_prediction)